Avaiga/taipy-doc/docs/userman/advanced_features/auth/authentication.md

 # Microsoft Entra ID Authenticator

-Taipy also provides support for Microsoft Entra ID authentication.
+Taipy provides support for Microsoft Entra ID authentication.

 An authenticator using the *Entra ID* protocol has two specific parameters that need to be provided in order to properly connect to the Microsoft Entra ID service: